crypto0xdev/Rescue-token-from-sweeper-bot/README.md

 A flashbot created for the crypto users to withdraw their funds whose wallet got compromised by Eth Sweeper bot
 ----------------------------------------------------------------------

+Click the image to watch the video on youtube :

 <div align="center">
   <a href="https://www.youtube.com/watch?v=chmn3om5VYA"><img src="https://globalfintechseries.com/wp-content/uploads/6.png" alt="IMAGE ALT TEXT"></a>
 </div>